soowon-kang/cubist/src/python/problem_solving/README.txt

 Auther: Soowon Kang

-grading.py can grade solution.py file which has a main() function.
+The grading.py can grade solution.py file which has a main() function.
-You have to create some input files first, if it needs in order to grade a problem.
+You have to create all input/solution files if it is needed to grade a problem.

 The names of input files should be 'input*.txt'.(* is a number.)
+The names of soluiton files should be 'sol*.txt'.(* is a number.)

 An excution example is below.